 - A reliable data pipeline with built-in auditing, validation, and logging mechanisms improves data quality.
 Data Pipeline reliability requires all the connected systems to be free of faults.

 Data engineers need to optimize these factors of the pipeline to accommodate the company’s needs.
 An organization must analyze business objectives, cost, and the type of computational resources when designing its data pipeline.

 Designing a Data Pipeline

 A data pipeline architecture is layered.
 The individual system feeds the data into the next one until it reaches its destination.

 Data sources can be Data Lakes or Data Warehouses, where organizations first assemble raw data.
-Every company support various data sources on their systems, and SaaS vendors also host multiple other data sources.
+Every company supports various data sources on their systems, and SaaS vendors also host multiple other data sources.
 Data sources are crucial for designing a data pipeline as they will make the first layer with quality data.

 The ingestion of a data pipeline is a set of processes that will help to read data from data sources.
 An extraction process involves reading from the data source using API provided by it.
 Before data extraction, you have to perform data profiling to determine what data you want to extract based on its characteristics and structure and business requirements.
 Data ingestion might happen in batches or through streaming.

 Batch processing is the process of extracting a dataset and administering the lot as a whole.
 The process works on a schedule based on external triggers.
 Batch ingestion is sequential.
 It does not involve new data but the dataset whose criteria is set by developers and analysts.